5kuuk/CTF-writeups/ductf-2023/roppenheimer/README.md

 }
 ```
 ## The broken default hashing procedure of unordered map
-You guessed it, and so did I during the ctf, the unordered map's hashing has to be a terrible hashing function !
+You guessed it, and so did I during the ctf, the unordered map's default hashing has to be pretty terrible !

 A quick google search later, I stumbled onto an [article](https://codeforces.com/blog/entry/62393) on codeforces, which explains how to exploit it.
 Here's what I retained from it :